 This simple but delicious Salad consists of a mixture of chopped tomatoes, cucumber, onions, and peppers, with grated sirene cheese and parsley on top.
 Traditionally, it is dressed with sunflower oil and vinegar.

-The Shopska Salad is the most famous Bulgarian dish; it is even known as the Bulgarian Salad.
-It may seem simple but it is simply scrumptious; all the ingredients are so tasteful and work so well together.
-Thus, when you are in Bulgaria try to eat as many Shopska salads as you can, you will miss it.
+The Shopska Salad is the most famous Bulgarian dish, even known as the Bulgarian Salad.
+It may seem simple, but it is scrumptious; all the ingredients are tasteful and work well together.
+Thus, when you are in Bulgaria, try eating as many Shopska salads as possible; you will miss it once you leave Bulgaria.

 Shepherd’s or Ovcharska Salad